gnappo1/rq-inkline-examples-js-part-1/README.md

 ## How to explore

-* Devtools: toggle the React Query Devtools (bottom-right) to watch cache entries,fresh→stale transitions, and refetches.
+* **Devtools**: toggle the React Query Devtools (bottom-right) to watch cache entries,fresh→stale transitions, and refetches.
-* Summary (/me → /me/summary): in src/features/me/Summary.jsx, note how suppresses /me/summary until /me is available.
+* **Summary** (/me → /me/summary): in src/features/me/Summary.jsx, note how suppresses /me/summary until /me is available.
-* Feed: in src/features/feed/Feed.jsx, the “hybrid” demo uses `keepPreviousData: true` and appends pages while guarding against duplicate application.The file includes a useInfiniteQuery version you can switch to.
+* **Feed**: in src/features/feed/Feed.jsx, the “hybrid” demo uses `keepPreviousData: true` and appends pages while guarding against duplicate application.The file includes a useInfiniteQuery version you can switch to.

 ## Configuration